STATE OF ALABAMA

 NOTICE OF MORTGAGE FORECLOSURE SALE

-That certain lot, parcel or tract of land, with wooden dwelling house theron, In the City of Roanoke Alabama, formerly commonly known as the Sue Pittman homeplace, fronting and abutting on the northeasterly margin of West Point Street; said lot of land being more particularly described as follows: Begin at a point on the northeasterly margin of West Point Street, which point is the common corner of the lot here described and a residence lot of the Enloes, now occupied by Mrs. Nan Enloe, and from such point run northeasterly alone the common property line between the lot here described and said Enloe lot, in a straight line, a distance of one hundred and eighty-six (186) feet, more or less, to a corner at the property line of land of J.S.
+That certain lot, parcel or tract of land, with wooden dwelling house thereon, in the City of Roanoke Alabama, formerly commonly known as the Sue Pittman homeplace, fronting and abutting on the northeasterly margin of West Point Street; said lot of land being more particularly described as follows: Begin at a point on the northeasterly margin of West Point Street, which point is the common corner of the lot here described and a residence lot of the Enloes, now occupied by Mrs. Nan Enloe, and from such point run northeasterly alone the common property line between the lot here described and said Enloe lot, in a straight line, a distance of one hundred and eighty-six (186) feet, more or less, to a corner at the property line of land of J.S.
 Hunter heirs, run thence southeasterly along the common property line between the lot here described and said Hunter land a distance of ninety-one (91) feet, run thence southwesterly in a straight line, along common property lien between the lot here described and the residence lot of the within grantor named Eva White, a distance of one hundred and eighty-six (186) feet, more or less, to a point and corner on the northeasterly margin of said West Point Street, and run thence northwesterly along the northeasterly margin of West Point Street, a distance of ninety-one (91) feet, to the beginning point; also and together with, a right of way for ingress to and egress from said lot, parcel or tract of land, on, over and across a strip of land fronting nine (9) feet on said West Point Street and extending in uniform width of nine (9) feet, in a northeasterly direction, a distance of one hundred and fifteen (115) feet, said strip of land being part of the said residence lot of within grantor named Eva White and the vehicle drive-way thereinto, and said strip being contiguous or adjacent to the lot, parcel or tract of land herein described and conveyed; the purpose and intent being that such vehicle drive-way shall be for joint-use by owners of the lot, parcel or tract or land herein described and conveyed and the owners of said residence lot of the within grantor Eva White.

 Together with the hereditaments and appurtenances thereunto belonging and all fixtures now attached to and used in connection with the premises herein described.